loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 I want to be able to add expenses to a booking so it's easier to keep track of them.| - | - **Test Cases** | **GitHub Issue** | **Complete**
 A1) Make sure there's an "Expense" section to each booking.| - | -
+A2) Make sure there's an ability to add a percentage markup to the expense.| - | -

 Epic Story 17: Child Story B | Target Persona(s) | Investable
 ------------ | ------------- | -------------